muratk3n/thirdwave/en/README.md

 Fossil energy companies can win in a renewable fuel economy (there wont be a 'battery economy' as the amount of lithium reserves are limited).
-But many companies have the know-how to transport, process chemical fuels, they only have to adapt to a somehwat different type of fuel.
+But many companies have the know-how to transport, process chemical fuels, they only have to adapt to a somewhat different type of fuel.
 This is a win-win for all.

 ---